AY2425S2-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit a student contact using the `edit` command.
+1. User requests to edit a student contact.
 2. System updates the contact's details.
 3. System shows a success message.